Skip to main content

 However, it is impossible to discuss a new Superman without acknowledging the legacy of the actors who came before.
 Each embodied a specific facet of the character.
 Christopher Reeve was sincerity incarnate, a classical Hollywood star whose earnestness was so complete that he made the impossible feel plausible.
 Brandon Routh, in his turn, was a melancholic echo of that sincerity, playing a hero out of time, a ghost of a more optimistic age.
 And Henry Cavill was a physical deity, a man who looked less like he was playing Superman and more like he was sculpted from Kryptonian marble for that very purpose.
 He possessed an unmatched physical presence, embodying the “god among us” aspect of the character.

-David is intentionally cast against this tradition of archetypal presence.
-While he kinda-sorta looks the part, his defining feature is not an otherworldly physique or an iconic jawline; it is his performance of a fundamental, accessible humanity.
-He doesn’t play a god pretending to be a man; he plays a man - a kind, slightly awkward, deeply feeling man - who is grappling with the immense responsibility of being a god.
-This is a crucial distinction.
-His power doesn’t emanate from his physical presence, but from the emotional truth of his acting.
+David is cast against this tradition.
+While he kinda-sorta looks the part, his defining feature is his performance of a fundamental, accessible humanity - not an otherworldly physique or an iconic jawline.
+He plays a kind, slightly awkward, deeply feeling man who is grappling with the immense responsibility of being a god.
+Not the reverse.
+His power comes from the emotional truth of his acting.

 The film is filled with small, illustrative moments of this principle, what my notes refer to as him killing people with kindness.
-In one scene, after he averts a city-threatening disaster, he doesn’t just receive adoration from afar.
-He lands among the shell-shocked survivors.
+In one scene, after he averts a city-threatening disaster, he lands among the shell-shocked survivors.
 There’s no grandstanding.
 He moves through the crowd, his immense frame made deliberately smaller, less imposing.
-He speaks to a local vendor, not with the authority of a superhero, but with the calm, reassuring tone of a paramedic.
+He speaks to a local vendor with the calm, reassuring tone of a paramedic.
 It’s in these quiet interactions that his character is truly built.
-His most impressive power is not his strength, but his empathy.
+His most impressive power is his empathy.

 This hyper-positive, earnest approach initially felt alien.
-As a viewer conditioned by a decade of heroes defined by their trauma and inner demons, my first reaction was to ask: where is the conflict?
+As a viewer conditioned by a decade of heroes defined by their trauma and inner demons, my first reaction was: where is the conflict?
 Where is the psychological depth?
-But I came to realize that the film was proposing a different, more radical kind of complexity.
-Superman’s heroism here is not about overcoming a darkness within himself; it is a story about a man who possesses an innate and powerful goodness, and he struggles to project that goodness onto a world that is often too cynical and broken to accept it.
+But the film is proposing a different, more radical kind of complexity.
+Superman’s heroism here belongs to a man with an innate goodness who struggles to project it onto a world too cynical to accept it.
 His fight is not against his own nature, but for it.
-This isn’t a lack of complexity; it’s a different, and perhaps more challenging, form of it.
+This is a different, and perhaps more challenging, form of complexity.

 This is, of course, the diametric opposite of the Gotham I hold dear.
 A proper Gotham is a character in itself, a living, breathing entity sick with a cancer of the soul.
 Its Gothic architecture is oppressive and vertical, full of dark corners and gargoyle-haunted rooftops that suggest a history of superstition, violence, and decay.
 Its aesthetic is a confirmation of a worldview: that the world is dangerous, secrets fester in the dark, and things are not what they seem.
-Metropolis, in its bright, transparent glory, makes an opposing argument.
-It is not a depiction of the world as it is, but a bold, unapologetic vision of the world as it could be.
-It is a city built on the ideals of progress, optimism, and human potential.
-It’s the kind of environment that would logically produce a hero like Superman, just as Gotham is the kind of environment that would necessitate a vigilante like Batman.
+Metropolis, in its bright, transparent glory, is an unapologetic vision of the world as it could be.
+It is a city built on the ideals of progress, optimism, and human potential: the kind of environment that would logically produce a hero like Superman, just as Gotham is the kind of environment that would necessitate a vigilante like Batman.

 Ghostly Glasses, Absent Clark

 For any student of the superhero genre, especially one coming from the world of Batman, the secret identity is the absolute core of the drama.
 It is the engine of psychological conflict.
-The endless, fascinating debate over whether Bruce Wayne is the true self and Batman the mask, or vice versa, is what gives that character his inexhaustible depth.
+The endless, fascinating debate over whether Bruce Wayne is the true self and Batman the mask - or vice versa - is what gives that character his depth.
 We see the immense strain of his double life, the toll it takes on his psyche, the way he must perform a version of normalcy that is, in itself, a kind of prison.

-What is the immense, soul-crushing burden of being Clark?
 We needed to see the scenes that were left unwritten.
-Maybe a scene of Clark at his desk at the Daily Planet, trying to write an article about a local fire while his super-hearing is tormented by the sounds of a dozen greater tragedies happening simultaneously across the globe, tragedies he must force himself to ignore.
+Maybe a scene of Clark at his desk at the Daily Planet, trying to write an article about a local fire while his super-hearing is tormented by the sounds of a dozen greater tragedies happening simultaneously across the globe — tragedies he must force himself to ignore.
 We needed to see him at a dinner party, smiling and nodding while feeling utterly alienated, unable to participate in a simple conversation because he is parsing a million other sounds.
 We needed to see him fumbling an excuse to Lois, the lie tasting like ash in his mouth, because the truth is too dangerous for her to know.

-Without these moments, without the grounding texture of his human life, Superman risks becoming an abstraction, a symbol without a person inside.
-The film gives us an incredible performance of the man in the suit, but it tragically forgets to show us the man without it.
-It’s a missed opportunity of colossal proportions, and the film is significantly poorer for it.
+Without these moments, Superman risks becoming an abstraction, a symbol without a person inside.
+The film gives us an incredible performance of the man in the suit but forgets to show us the man without it.
+It’s a significant missed opportunity, and the film suffers for it.

 Sins of the Father

 Just when I thought I had the film’s measure, a well-acted but dramatically thin story, Gunn deploys his narrative centerpiece.
-It’s a twist so potent, so rife with thematic and psychological possibility, that it elevates the entire film into a different stratosphere of storytelling, even as its flawed execution proves to be the movie’s most spectacular and frustrating failure.
+The twist is potent, rife with thematic and psychological possibility, and it elevates the entire film even as its flawed execution proves to be the movie’s most spectacular and frustrating failure.

-From a Gotham-centric worldview that values internal conflict above all else, this is narrative gold.
-It gives Superman a flaw.
-It gives him a legacy of sin.
-It introduces a source of darkness that is not external, but is coded into his very DNA.
+For anyone who values internal conflict above spectacle, this is exactly the gift Superman has always lacked.
+It gives him a flaw: a legacy of sin.
+It introduces a source of darkness coded into his very DNA.
 The hero I understand is one who must wrestle with his own potential for evil.
 Batman’s entire crusade is a battle against the darkness that the murder of his parents planted in his own heart.
 This twist gifts Superman with a similar, though distinct, internal struggle.
 He is no longer a perfect messiah sent from the heavens; he is the son of would-be tyrants.
 He is the living embodiment of a fallen, imperialist culture.

 Herein lies the film’s central, tragic paradox.
 What is a massive gain for Superman’s character complexity is a catastrophic loss for the film’s thematic integrity.
 The immigrant allegory, so central to Superman’s cultural DNA since his creation by two Jewish artists, completely falls apart under the weight of this twist.
 For a film that so clearly wants to engage with the idea of Superman as the ultimate immigrant, the choice to make his parents’ intentions malevolent is disastrous.
-It plays directly into the most toxic and pervasive anti-immigrant rhetoric: the xenophobic fear that the “other” is not coming for refuge but to conquer, to steal, to replace.
+It plays directly into the most toxic and pervasive anti-immigrant rhetoric: the xenophobic fear that the “other” is coming not for refuge but to conquer, to steal, to replace.
 It posits the immigrant as a secret threat, a sleeper agent whose true, sinister purpose will one day be revealed.
-For immigrants (and sometimes their families), who often face accusations of having hidden agendas, this development was uncomfortable and unfortunate.
+For immigrants - and sometimes their families - who often face accusations of hidden agendas, this development was uncomfortable and unfortunate.

-The film’s greatest tragedy is the monumental missed opportunity that this central conflict presented.
+The film’s greatest tragedy is the enormous missed opportunity this central conflict presented.
 Gunn makes the firm choice that the Kryptonian message is authentic, shutting down the possibility that it was faked or manipulated by Lex.
-But imagine, for a moment, a different path, a third act built not on a CGI spectacle, but on a crisis of faith and information.
+But imagine, for a moment, a different path…a third act built not on a CGI spectacle, but on a crisis of faith and information.

 Imagine Lex Luthor, in a move of cold, calculated genius, forgoes a monster attack.
 Instead, he leaks the complete, verified, and untranslated Kryptonian message to every news outlet and government on Earth.
 The world is thrown into chaos.
 Their god, their protector, their symbol of hope, is revealed to be the advance scout for an invasion.
 The very foundations of global security are shattered.
 Protests erupt in the streets.
 Armies are mobilized.
 He is declared a global threat.
 For the first time, Superman is truly, utterly alone, feared by the very people he has sworn to protect.
 Now, imagine the scene that should have followed.
 Superman doesn’t fight his way out of this problem.
 He confronts it.
 He flies to the (useless) UN General Assembly in New York.
 The chamber is thick with fear and hostility.
 He doesn’t enter as a god descending from on high, but as a supplicant, a man asking to be heard.
 And he gives a speech.

-In a long, vulnerable, and brilliantly written monologue, he could have laid his soul bare for the world to see.
+In a long, vulnerable monologue, he could have laid his soul bare.
 He could have started by confirming the truth of the message, acknowledging the terrible, imperialist ambitions of his biological parents.
 He could have spoken of the profound grief, shame, and confusion of learning that his entire life was predicated on a lie.
 Then, he could have spoken of the Kents, of the love and the values they instilled in him: compassion, responsibility, respect for life.
 The gentle giant could have articulated, for himself and for the world, how he made a conscious choice to embrace the values of his adopted home over the programming of his genetic one.
-He could have deconstructed Lex’s xenophobic framing, asking the world to judge him not by the sins of his fathers, but by the evidence of his own actions.
+He could have asked the world to judge him by the evidence of his own actions, not by the sins of his fathers.
 And he would end by placing his fate in their hands, vowing to submit to any judgment they rendered, thereby proving that his ultimate allegiance is not to his own power, but to the will of humanity.

 That scene would have been everything.
-It would have been a battle not of fists, but of ideas, of fear versus trust.
-It would have been a more compelling climax than any monster fight because the stakes would have been the soul of the world and his place within it.
-By choosing a simple “I’m good now” resolution, the film shies away from its own best, most complex, and most powerful idea.
+A battle of ideas - fear versus trust, a credibility crisis rather than a monster attack.
+The stakes would have been the soul of the world and his place within it.
+By landing on “I’m good now,” the film shies away from its own best idea.

 Rules & Ruin